National President and Board Chair

 Raj was initially a water, tailings and civil infrastructure engineer on mining developments.
 Later he focused on the ESG risks and strategies of mining and energy companies’ operational portfolios and capital projects.
-His executive career includes 15+ years with three ASX 100 companies (BHP, Rio Tinto and Origin Energy), and 15+ years in global and boutique consulting and audit/assurance, living and working on most continents of the world.
+His executive career includes more than 15 years with three ASX 100 companies (BHP, Rio Tinto and Origin Energy), and more than 15 years in global and boutique consulting and audit/assurance, living and working on most continents of the world.

 In addition to his professional non-executive directorships, Raj is a Federal Court-accredited mediator and the author of books on business entrepreneurship and ESG leadership.

 Professor Lachlan Blackhall holds a BE, BSc and a PhD in engineering and applied mathematics and has more than 15 years' experience in the energy sector, including senior leadership roles in research and development, industry, policy and regulation.